Forum Replies Created

 1.What evidence do I have (or need) to identify those factors and levels posing the greatest barriers to rehabilitation in my population?

 -The greatest barriers to rehbailitation in Nepal could be lack of adequate HR, Infrastructures, financing, leadership and integration of rehabilitation at all levels of healthcare system.
 There has been significant awareness among the leading entities in the government, stakeholders and user groups but still a lot more to do as an action in every corners of Nepal.
 Many developments, researches, studies are in place but need to align those evidences in practice.
-Need to apply evidence informed decision making in coming days.
+Need to apply evidence informed decision making in coming days.2.How does my own professional expertise and organizational access suggest where I might be most be effective in developing and launching an intervention?

 – At present, I am working as capacity building officer.
 Working closely with government entities at Institutional level and Intersectoral level would be effective.